binhlt4904/Group1_ElectricLibraryManagement_FE/rules/UI_CHECKLIST.md

 ---

-### Phase 5: 🔍 Refinement & Final Polish
+### Phase 5: 🔍 Refinement, Navigation & Final Polish

-**Objective:** To audit the entire application, integrate detailed data attributes from the ERD into the UI, and polish the user experience to a professional standard.
+**Objective:** To audit the entire application, integrate detailed data attributes from the ERD into the UI, implement logical navigation flows between pages, and polish the user experience to a professional standard.

 -   [ ] **Attribute-Level Integration Audit:**
     -   [ ] **`BookDetailPage.jsx` Review:**